jagi/meteor-astronomy/_includes/v2/behaviors/slug.md

   slug: {
     // The field name from which a slug will be created.
     fieldName: 'title',
-    // The method name that generates a value for the slug-ification process.
+    // The helper name that generates a value for the slug-ification process.
     methodName: null,
     // The field name where a slug will be stored.
     slugFieldName: 'slug',